sergmain/metaheuristic/README.md

 All code in repository (https://github.com/sergmain/metaheuristic) is licensed under GPL-3.0

-For commercial use you must buy commercial annual subscription if needed:
+For commercial use you must buy commercial license with annual subscription if needed:

 | Type of customer (Org or personal)                     | Conditions of using |
 |--------------------------------------------------------|---------------------|